• Recipes

 120 grams celery, 180 grams carrot, 180 grams onion, 4 cloves garlic

-• Remove the lid, turn the heat to medium, and add the veggie mince.
+• Remove the lid, turn the heat to medium, and stir through the vegan mince.
 Cook for 5 minutes, stirring frequently, and add small drops of water as necessary to stop the veggies sticking.
 Add the lid back on if preferred.

 300 grams vegan mince

-• Next add the marmite, tomato paste [puree], soy sauce, vegan Worcester sauce, and veggie stock.
+• Next add the marmite, tomato paste, soy sauce, vegan Worcester sauce, and vegetable stock.

 Stir well.

-1 tablespoon tomato paste, 1 tablespoon vegan Worcester sauce, 1 tablespoon soy sauce, 1 teaspoon marmite, 400 millilitres vegan stock
+1 tablespoon tomato paste, 1 tablespoon vegan Worcester sauce, 1 tablespoon soy sauce, 1 teaspoon marmite, 400 millilitres vegetable stock

 • Place the lid on the pan and cook for 10 minutes.

 • Add the gravy powder, red wine vinegar, and 125ml [½ cup] of boiling water.
-Cook for 2-3 minutes, check the seasoning add salt and pepper if required, and leave to cool while the pastry case is prepared,
+Cook for 2-3 minutes, check the seasoning and add salt and pepper if required.
+Leave to cool while the pastry case is prepared,

-3 tablespoon vegan gravy powder, 2 teaspoon red wine vinegar
+3 tablespoons vegan gravy powder, 2 teaspoons red wine vinegar

 Assemble and bake: